|

 One of the great urban myths concerning the origins of the Internet is that it was designed to survive a Soviet nuclear strike through its distributed structure.
 This month's map reminds me of this myth as it looks like ballistic missile tracks displayed on some NORAD radar display [1].
 The world is encompassed by a fountain of arcing trails, streaking from country to country in some global Armageddon.
 In fact, this striking 'arc map' is a visualization of Internet traffic flows between nations.

-arc map created by visualization researchers at
+The arc map was created by visualization researchers at Bell

 The arc map displays a 3D network structure as arcs curving smoothly above a flat map of the world.
 The data being visualized is Internet traffic flows between fifty countries, as measured by the NSFNET backbone in 1993.
 The colour, thickness and height of the arcs is used to encode the traffic statistics for particular inter-country links.
 The arcs are also partially translucent so as not to completely obscure lines at the back of the map, while their height above the base map is in relation to total volume of traffic flowing over a link.
 This has the effect of making the most important (high traffic) links, the highest and therefore most visually prominent on the map.
 The user has considerable interactive control over the arc map, for example the arc height scaling and translucency can be varied.
 The map can also be rotated and scaled, so that the user can view it from any angle [4].